JohnnySonTrinh/love-letter-generator/README.md

 This page was deployed using [github pages](https://pages.github.com/)

+## Credits

+[This guide](https://www.youtube.com/watch?v=G_h2pGZcOzc) was used for the footer effect.

+[This Videos Series](https://www.youtube.com/watch?v=6toXMFyQdB0&list=PLc1g3vwxhg1WVhYrKP0GJlZIlSn9loyXD) was used for guidance on how to use jsPDF

 ## Technologies Used

 - The site was built with the framework [Bootstrap 5.3.2](https://getbootstrap.com/)

 - The PDF was created using [jsPDF](https://rawgit.com/MrRio/jsPDF/master/docs/index.html)

+- [EmailJS](https://www.emailjs.com/) Was used to have a functional contact page with no back-end

 - The favicon was generated with [Favicon Generator](https://favicon.io/favicon-converter/)